-Other receivables and financial guarantee granted
+Other receivables

-To determine ECLs for other receivables and financial guarantee granted, the Group considers changes in the risk of default of the specified debtor since the initial recognition of other receivables or issuance of the guarantee.
+To determine ECLs for other receivables, the Group considers changes in the risk of default of the specified debtor since the initial recognition of other receivables.

-The Group recognises a loss allowance for other receivables and financial guarantee granted equal to 12-month ECLs unless there has been a significant increase in credit risk of the financial instrument since initial recognition, in which case the loss allowance is measured at an amount equal to lifetime ECLs.
+The Group recognises a loss allowance for other receivables equal to 12-month ECLs unless there has been a significant increase in credit risk of the financial instrument since initial recognition, in which case the loss allowance is measured at an amount equal to lifetime ECLs.